openlocal/material-tokens/README.md

 ![alt_text](/assets/image4.png)

 Opening up the “variables.css” for example you will see the following flat list of tokens used to theme your application.

 ![alt_text](/assets/image6.png)

 The “android/colors.xml” should look similar.

 ![alt_text](/assets/image12.png)

-Using the Material Tokens (DSP) will ensure your styles are shared throughout your designer and developer workflow.
-Learn more about [Material Design Tokens](http://m3.material.io/foundations/design-tokens/overview).
+Using the CBAR Design Tokens (DSP) will ensure your styles are shared throughout your designer and developer workflow.

+Learn more about the [Material Design Tokens](http://m3.material.io/foundations/design-tokens/overview) that we used as our base.